tom-urkin/Round-Robin/README.md

 ### Modified rotating scheme  (N=10)

 ![modified_sim](./docs/modified_sim.jpg)

-As can be seen,	when the enable signal is logic high at the rising edge of the clock a new request vector is generated and the priority pointer is modified.
-Since this is a standard circular realization, the 'priority' vector (marked in red) changes in a circular manner.
+As can be seen,	when the enable signal is logic high at the rising edge of the clock a new request vector is generated and arbitration is carried.
+In this realization, the priority pointer is updated according to the arbitration outcome.
+Please see the block diagram above.

+**Examplary events marked on the zoom-in figure:**
+1) Arbitration is not carrried since the enable signal is logic low
+2) The pointer's value is '0' and req[0] is logic high.
+Therefore, requester '0' is granted access and the pointer is updated to '1'
+3) Arbitration is not carrried since the enable signal is logic low
+4) The pointer's value is '3' but this requester does not request access.
+Therefore the next in line is granted, i.e. requester number '4'.
+The pointer is updated to '5', i.e. the winning requester incremented by 1.

+Please run the testbench and observe the teminal messages for in-depth understanding using the log messages.

 ### Weighted rotating scheme
 XXX

 ## Support

 I will be happy to answer any questions.
 Approach me here using GitHub Issues or at tom.urkin@gmail.com